lemueldls/lemueld6200.github.io/_posts/2018-12-14-weekly-blog-reflection-13.md

  - What funcitons do I use for certain positions of the shapes.

 # Challenges:
- - I can't get the stars in the right place, or get the right shape.
+ - I can't get the stars in the right place, or get the right shape, It either gets to crowded, so I need to make the stars smaller, but then I need to change each of the positions as well.

 # Opportunities:
  -